 With a focus on child and youth physical activity and sedentary behaviour in particular, Professor Salmon’s research has led to effective strategies to reduce and break up children’s and adolescents’ sitting and promote physical activity in the school and home settings.

-Alfred Deakin Professor Anna Timperio
+Deakin Distinguished Professor Anna Timperio

 Deputy Director